What Is DI Container?

 ArticleFactory

-and database is also created.
+and the database connection are also created.
 We definitely don't want that.

-that will return the same instances over and over again:
+method that will always return the same instances:

 class Container